MicrosoftDocs/cloud-adoption-framework/docs/migrate/azure-best-practices/migrate-best-practices-networking.md

 To implement a Site-to-Site VPN, you set up a VPN gateway in Azure.

 - A VPN gateway is a specific type of virtual network gateway.
-It sends encrypted traffic between an Azure Virtual Network and an on-premises location over the public internet.
+It sends encrypted traffic between an Azure virtual network and an on-premises location over the public internet.
 - A VPN gateway can also send encrypted traffic between virtual networks in Azure over the Microsoft network.
 - Each virtual network can have only one VPN gateway.
 - You can create multiple connections to the same VPN gateway.
 When you create multiple connections, all VPN tunnels share the available gateway bandwidth.